charlesdrews/ADI-IA-code-challenge/readme.md

 We've provided you with [some starter code in this repo](/TestApplication/).
 Go ahead and run this code in Android Studio.
 The code provided is broken in a few fundamental ways and will not run properly.
 Please fix the broken code to implement the following three features:

-**1. When opened, the app should display a list of abbreviations of U.S. states:**
+**1. When opened, the app should display a list of abbreviations of U.S. states, as seen in the screenshot below:**
 ![List of states](./screenshots/screen1.png)

 **2. Clicking on a state abbreviation should take the user to a page that displays that state's position in the list:**